icersummer/icersummer.github.com/post/2013-08-26-uninstall-oracle-manually.md

 ### Six-Step Process

-- Delete the Oracle services: In the registry, go to \HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services and delete everything that starts with "Oracle"
+- **Delete the Oracle services**: In the registry, go to \HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services and delete everything that starts with "Oracle"

-- Remove other Oracle stuff from the registry: Go to \HKEY_LOCAL_MACHINE\SOFTWARE\ and delete the key ORACLE
+- **Remove other Oracle stuff from the registry**: Go to \HKEY_LOCAL_MACHINE\SOFTWARE\ and delete the key ORACLE

-- Reboot
+- **Reboot**

-- Delete all the Oracle software from the directories where you installed it
+- **Delete all the Oracle software** from the directories where you installed it

-- Delete the Oracle software inventory: Delete the directory C:\Program Files\Oracle.
+- **Delete the Oracle software inventory**: Delete the directory C:\Program Files\Oracle.
 You must do this no matter where you installed your Oracle software - the Oracle installer automatically writes information here.

-- Delete all shortcuts from your Start menu.
+- **Delete all shortcuts** from your Start menu.

 参考链接： [How do I a manual uninstall of Oracle](http://stackoverflow.com/questions/83967/how-do-i-do-a-manual-uninstall-of-oracle)